Elon Musk, SEC told to meet for at least 1 hour about tweets

-DETROIT (AP) — A federal judge in New York is ordering Tesla CEO Elon Musk and U.S. securities regulators to meet for at least an hour to try and settle a dispute over Musk’s tweets.
+DETROIT (AP) — A federal judge in New York has ordered Tesla CEO Elon Musk and U.S. securities regulators to meet for at least an hour to try and settle a dispute over Musk’s tweets.

 Judge Alison Nathan also told both sides Friday to send her a letter by April 18 saying whether they have reached a deal.
 If they don’t, Nathan will decide on the Securities and Exchange Commission’s motion to find Musk in contempt.